Employment and employee benefits in Switzerland: overview

 The Federal Statute on Employment (Arbeitsgesetz) of 13 March 1964, as amended, and its regulations contain rules about working hours and rest breaks.
 These provisions do not apply to members of top management.

-Under the Federal Statute on Employment, a person is not allowed to work more than 45 to 50 hours per week, depending on the employment field.
-Below this maximum, the parties can contractually agree working hours.
+Under the Federal Statute on Employment, the maximum working time is 45 to 50 hours per week, depending on the employment field.
+Hours worked over that threshold must mandatorily be compensated at the hourly rate plus a 25% premium (although there is a yearly buffer of 60 hours for office workers).
+Below this maximum, the parties can contractually agree working hours and can in principle exclude compensation of overtime in writing.
 Most employees work between 40 and 42 working hours per week.

 Work must be discontinued with a rest break of: